josbeir/cakephp-docs-md/docs/2/en/appendices/2-3-migration-guide.md

 - PaginatorComponent now supports the `findType` option.
 This can be used to specify what find method you want used for pagination.
 This is a bit easier to manage and set than the 0'th index.

-- PaginatorComponent now throws a `NotFoundException` when trying to access a page which is out of range (i.e. requested page is greater than total page count).
+- PaginatorComponent now throws a <span class="title-ref">NotFoundException</span> when trying to access a page which is out of range (i.e. requested page is greater than total page count).

 ### SecurityComponent